awsdocs/amazon-textract-developer-guide/doc_source/how-it-works-document-layout.md

 ## Geometry<a name="how-it-works-geometry"></a>

-Amazon Textract operations return location information about the location of detected items on a document page\.
+Amazon Textract operations, with the exception of identity analysis, return location information about the location of detected items on a document page\.
 To get the location, use the `Geometry` field of the `Block` object\.
-For more information, see [Item Location on a Document Page](text-location.md)\.
+For more information, see [Item Location on a Document Page](text-location.md)